The Story of Sammy Hagar’s First Concert With Van Halen

-On March 27, 1986, the city of Shreveport, La., bore witness to the very first public performance of Van Halen MKII – sometimes nicknamed “Van Hagar,” in reference to the band’s new front man, Sammy Hagar, who had controversially replaced former singer, David Lee Roth, a few months prior.
+On March 27, 1986, the city of Shreveport, La., bore witness to the very first public performance of Van Halen MKII – sometimes nicknamed “Van Hagar” in reference to new front man Sammy Hagar, who had controversially replaced David Lee Roth just a few months prior.

-As if to make things even more difficult for himself, Hagar decided to perform without a traditional microphone stand as well, instead using a headset-based system.
-Along with the fact that his guitar-playing duties were now reduced compared to his solo days – a natural result of sharing the stage with Eddie Van Halen — this change left him even more vulnerable.
+Hagar also decided to perform without a traditional microphone stand as well, instead using a headset-based system.
+That and the fact that his guitar-playing duties had been reduced from his solo days – a natural result of sharing the stage with Eddie Van Halen – left him even more vulnerable.

 Regardless, the night was by all accounts a huge success.
-By the time the quartet took their bows and exited stage left that night, the revamped Van Halen was on its way to achieving the impossible: shutting up David Lee Roth … or at least making him scramble for colorful jabs and excuses to deflect his former band’s superior record sales and tour receipts, despite his own solo band’s considerable success on both fronts.
-Because for one hot night in Louisiana, all those years ago, America’s greatest hard rock band enjoyed the first evidence of a second lease on life.
+By the time Van Halen took their bows and exited stage left that night, the revamped lineup was on its way to achieving the impossible: shutting up David Lee Roth.
+Despite his own solo band’s considerable success, Roth was left scrambling for colorful jabs and excuses to deflect his former band’s superior record sales and tour receipts.
+On one hot night in Louisiana, all those years ago, America’s greatest hard rock band enjoyed the first evidence of a second lease on life.

 The Top 100 Rock Albums of the ’80s